Sober Living Homes

 Residents of sober living facilities must abstain from drugs and alcohol, which provides an excellent peer support system for everyone who lives there.
 Recovering addicts can practice life skills, such as paying rent and maintaining a clean living space, while surrounded by other sober individuals.

 Rules between sober homes may vary.
-For instance, some homes request residents to check in with a house manager, and some houses will require periodic drug tests.
-Many sober houses also have agreements with residents, requiring them to attend 12-step programs or similar support groups.
+For instance, some homes require residents to check in with a house manager, and some require periodic drug tests.
+Many sober houses also have agreements with residents requiring them to attend 12-step programs or similar support groups.

 Halfway Houses